valgrindCTF/website/src/posts/hqli-me.md

 var sql = "select s from Session s where s.sessionId = \"%s\"".formatted(sessionId);
 ```

 `authn_service` does no validation itself on the input.
-This endpoint is used by `order_service`, but in this case it correctly validates our input, so we can't exploit this injection indirectly via `order_service`.
+This endpoint is used by `order_service`, but in this case, it correctly validates our input, so we can't exploit this injection indirectly via `order_service`.

 ---

 ## 4. Exploiting SQLi in order_service

-We're going to exploit the SQLi in order_service in two different ways:
+We're going to exploit the SQLi in the `order_service` in two different ways:

 - File write/file read in the mysql container,
-- Code execution in the order_service container.
+- Code execution in the `order_service` container.

-### File Write/File Read in the mysql Container,
+### File Write/File Read in the mysql Container

 For this one, we're going to use the [sql()](https://docs.jboss.org/hibernate/orm/6.4/querylanguage/html_single/Hibernate_Query_Language.html#function-sql) method to embed native SQL in HQL, allowing us to call `LOAD_FILE` and `SELECT ...
 INTO OUTFILE ...` from mysql and end the statement early with a comment.
 The mysql server has [secure_file_priv](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_secure_file_priv) set to `/var/lib/mysql-files/`.